-4.1 From 22 December 2021 to 23 January 2022, the Council held an online consultation which provided broad information on income and expenditure as well as a link to the March 2021 Budget Report.
+- 4.1 From 22 December 2021 to 23 January 2022, the Council held an online consultation which provided broad information on income and expenditure as well as a link to the March 2021 Budget Report.
 The Council also consulted individually with key partners.
 There were 36 responses from the public and 3 from key partners.
-The report on the consultation is attached at Appendix 9.

-- 4.2 The Council's Overview and Scrutiny Management Board (OSMB) will consider this report including the outcomes of the consultation at its meeting on 9 February 2022. - 4.3 With regard to the proposed changes to the Capital Strategy and Capital Programme, consultation has taken place with elected Members and officers engaged in capital projects across Directorates.
+The report on the consultation is attached at Appendix 9. - 4.2 The Council's Overview and Scrutiny Management Board (OSMB) considered this report including the outcomes of the consultation at its meeting on 9 February 2022. - 4.3 With regard to the proposed changes to the Capital Strategy and Capital Programme, consultation has taken place with elected Members and officers engaged in capital projects across Directorates.

-5. Timetable and Accountability for Implementing this Decision

-- 5.1 The Council is required to set its annual budget by no later than 10 March each year.
-Strategic Directors are responsible for ensuring the delivery of savings proposals within their Directorate Cash Limit approvals. - Where appropriate, detailed Implementation Plans will be drawn up and maintained to ensure close monitoring of savings delivery or providing early warnings if there is a potential for the savings not to be achieved.
+5. Timetable and Accountability for Implementing this Decision maintained to ensure close monitoring of savings delivery or providing early warnings if there is a potential for the savings not to be achieved.
 In this instance this will provide maximum opportunity to identify potential remedial actions to be identified and implemented to maintain spend within the approved budget limit.